Aug. 11, 2021

 Both hotels and destinations continue to adjust their opening dates, so be sure to check the Hotel Updates tab for the most up-to-date information regarding your hotel.
 Also, visit the New Safety Procedures tab for updates on new policies destinations and hotels are implementing for your next vacation.

-Bahamas, all arriving travelers are required to submit a valid, negative Polymerase Chain Reaction [PCR] test completed no more than 5 days prior to travel.
-Travelers must also apply for a Bahamas Health Travel Visa at travel.gov.bs and complete a daily online health questionnaire for symptom tracking purposes.
-If guests are staying longer than 5 days then they will be required to take a COVID-19 Rapid Antigen Test on day 5 of their visit.
-All travelers are required to opt-in to mandatory COVID-19 health insurance when applying for their Health Travel Visa.
+Bahamas, effective August 6, 2021, all travelers aged 2 years and older, regardless of vaccination status, will be required to submit a valid, negative Rapid Antigen Test or Polymerase Chain Reaction [PCR] test completed no more than 5 days prior to travel.
+All travelers must also apply for a Bahamas Health Travel Visa at travel.gov.bs, complete a daily online health questionnaire for symptom tracking purposes and opt-in to mandatory COVID-19 health insurance when applying for their Health Travel Visa.
 Click here for more information.

 Barbados all arriving travelers aged 6 years and older are required to submit a valid, negative Polymerase Chain Reaction [PCR] test completed no more than 72 hours prior to travel.
 Travelers are also required to remain on property at preapproved accommodations until they have a second negative test 5 days after their first test.
 Once travelers have acquired their second negative test they are free to travel off property.
+Effective May 8, all vaccinated travelers are still required to submit a valid PCR test completed no more than 72 hours prior to arrival.
+Vaccinated travelers will take a second test on arrival to the airport and quarantine for 1-2 days on property until they receive their negative test results.
 Click here for more information.

 Cancun No requirements